GuduleLapointe/w4os/README.md

 - run `./setup_dtl_nsl_scripts.sh` to install,
 - then edit config/config.php to add your grid specific settings

-(if you run again the setup script, your config.php file will be preserved)
+(if you run the setup script again, your config.php file will be preserved)